Accenture/openathon-2019-react/labs/lab-01/README.md

 `sass:build` commands with what's required for your preprocessor of choice.

-_Before running new commands, remember to stop the ejecution of previous jobs by pressing_ `Ctrl + C`.
+_Before running new commands, remember to stop the execution of previous jobs by pressing_ `Ctrl + C`.

 1. Create a new `index.scss` file in `scr/assets/styles` to include